vtex-apps/store-icons/README.md

 ## Usage

-To use any icon of this project follow the steps below:
+To use an icon of this project follows the steps below:

-1. Add into the dependencies of your `manifest.json` and use it like a npm module.
+1. Add into the dependencies of your `manifest.json` and use it like an npm module.
     ```json
     "dependencies": {
         "vtex.dreamstore-icons": "0.x"